 Miso katsu is a regional version of tonkatsu popular in Nagoya and Aichi prefecture.
 The pork cutlet is the same but what makes it different is the sauce.
 Instead of being served with regular tonkatsu sauce made with the usual ingredients like soy sauce, ketchup, and Worcestershire sauce, it’s main ingredient is Hatcho miso.

-Pictured below is the delicious pair of cutlets I enjoyed at Yabaton, a popular miso katsu chain in Nagoya.
+Pictured below is the delicious pair of cutlets I enjoyed at Yabaton, one of the best places to eat miso katsu in Nagoya.
 One was completely drenched in miso sauce while the other was more lightly sauced, to keep the cutlet crunchy.

 Here’s a closer look at that soft and juicy pork cutlet dripping in rich miso sauce.
 Aside from using the best type of miso, Yabaton also uses the best type of pork.